threefoldtecharchive/jumpscaleX_archived/docs/Internals/Builders.md

 ### _replace(txt)

-will replace arguments like {DIR_PACKAGE} but also arguments from  j.core.myenv.config inside the text
+will replace arguments like {DIR_SANDBOX} but also arguments from  j.core.myenv.config inside the text

 ### ._write(path,txt)